-We believe the diversity of views, opinions and political beliefs represented on this Commission is critical to our ability to make an objective analysis.
+We believe the diversity of views represented on this Commission is critical to our ability to make an objective analysis.
 Equally, we believe that all of the members are determined to do their very best to help "promote the general welfare" of the American people and not to serve political ends.
 With these intentions and principles in place, the Commission has reached several conclusions that are presented on the following pages.
 Here we emphasize three: